 - The unofficial Doomsday (Footfall) scenario

-- The unofficial "Visions of the Future Glories" scenario (incorporated into Basic, Colonization and ExoSim)
+- The unofficial "Visions of the Future Glories" scenario (incorporated into Basic, Colonization, ExoSim and CEO)

 The new 3rd edition has the following notable changes: new patent cards, alternate crew cards, the Fuel Strip replacing the Rocket Diagram, Lander Burns, pushable thrusters, new Glory and Venture cards, astrobiology and subsurface ocean sites and more.

 The new experimental Exploration sub-module introduces exploration tokens, endgame conditions based on achievments and far more expanded glories and ventures with alternate cards.
 The Exomigration sub-module and Simulation module further enhance the game play and the alternate map support the modified solar flux and Helium isotope sites as well as Helium-based patent cards.
 The new Interstellar is completely reworked.
 There are new additions to the map including the newest exoplanetary discoveries.

 The experimental "Visions of the Future Glories" variant based on the NASA postcards is proudly introduced.
 You need to download those postcards from: http://www.jpl.nasa.gov/visions-of-the-future/ and add them using CBDesign: Go to "Tile Image Groups" --> "Visions" --> (seek for blank templates) --> paste NASA images where applicable --> enjoy.
 Otherwise stick with my existing versions.

 For the game rules, search for the 3rd edition living rules on the net.